Among superfoods such as green tea and spirulina—chia seeds truly deserve their rank.

 - Stir the mixture well before eating to make sure all the seeds are evenly distributed.
 You may top this pudding with sliced fruit, such as strawberries.

 Chia Seeds for Baking

-You may add them to scone and muffin recipes in place of poppy seeds without soaking them to add a bit of nutty crunch.
+You may add them to scone and muffin recipes in place of poppy seeds without soaking them to add a bit of seedy crunch.
 They can also help to keep foods such as cakes moist.

 Chia seeds can also be used to make a refreshing beverage.

 - Combine 2 cups of coconut water with ½ cup of fresh lemon juice and ¾ cup of pureed raspberries.